3 Days in Amsterdam — 2026 Itinerary (Prices, Canals & Tickets)

 Day 1 — Centrum, canal belt, Anne Frank House, Jordaan

-A lunch near Nieuwmarkt will cost around €15-20.
+Lunch near Nieuwmarkt offers options in the €15-20 price range.
 The Anne Frank House requires pre-booked, timed-entry tickets priced at €16.
-Crucially, 20% of tickets are released at 09:00 precisely six weeks in advance via the official website – set a calendar reminder to secure your slot, as walk-ins aren’t permitted.
+Crucially, 20% of tickets are released on the official website at 09:00 precisely six weeks before your desired date—set a calendar reminder.

 1. 09:30Centraal Station arrival + canal belt walk Stationsplein